Drink You Away: Background and release

-Composition and lyrical interpretation
+Composition

-"Drink You Away" runs for a duration of five minutes and thirty-one seconds, while its radio edit lasts for four minutes and fifteen seconds.
+"Drink You Away" was written by Timberlake, Timothy "Timbaland" Mosley, Jerome "J-Roc" Harmon, and James Fauntleroy, and produced by Timbaland, Timberlake, and Harmon.
+It runs for a duration of five minutes and thirty-one seconds, while its radio edit lasts for four minutes and fifteen seconds.
 Chris Bosman of Time magazine described the track as a country-pop.
 On the other hand, Greg Kot of the Chicago Tribune thought that it was a gospel-blues song, while according to The A.V.
 Clubs Annie Zaleski it is a classic-rock "homage".
 Kira Willis of Starpulse.com noted that "Drink You Away" is an "unabashed" Memphis soul song, "steeped in a gritty country riff."
 Its instrumentation includes organ and acoustic guitar; elements of pop and rock music can be heard in the song's guitar.

-Lyrically, the song features references to several alcoholic drinks which can be seen in the lyrics, "I can't drink you away.
+Lyrically, the song features references to several alcoholic drinks, which can be seen in the lyrics, "I can't drink you away.
 I've tried Jack, I've tried Jim...
-Now, tell me baby, do they make a medicine for heartbreak."
+Now, tell me, baby, do they make a medicine for heartbreak?"
 Brad Stern of MTV News described it as a "plethora of alcohol references, and a whole lot of bluesy sorrow."
 According to Stacy-Ann Ellis of Vibe magazine, the song's lyrics continue the "druggy love analogy" which Timberlake started with some of the lyrical themes on The 20/20 Experience (2013) most particularly on, "Pusher Love Girl"; she noted that he is "trying to drown a bitter memory of her by opening up a bar tab and taking Tennessee whiskies to the head."
 Eric Henderson of Slant Magazine described "Drink You Away" as a "honky-tonking" song on which the singer compares his love to alcoholism.